marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 #### Content Editor

 1. The content editor is slow.
 It takes a few seconds to save a post with no images.
-The editor seems to hog my CPU (it kills my Firefox--my *go to* browser).
+The editor seems to hog my CPU (it kills my Firefox–my *go to* browser).
 Uncomfortably similar to how Divi (popular WordPress page builder) can choke my computer resources.
 I ran some performance tests and discovered that the Divi page builder editor actually takes up less CPU than CloudCannon's content editor.
 I didn't this that was possible\!
 2. I don't see a preview button in the editor.
 I had to publish my draft to see what it would look like.
 3. I don't see a way to create a draft version of a published post.
 In WordPress, you can make draft from a published post in one-click.
 4. Ironically enough, I don't see a way to edit HTML/CSS in the CloudCannon editor.
 You have to get out of the content editor and go into the files directory.
 Find the blog post markdown file and bring it up in the code editor.